-I lead the data science and analytics work across all of our practices, and am in charge of a team of analytics experts.
+I lead the data science and research work across all of our practices, and am in charge of a team of insights analytics experts.
 I also develop new products such as our Lenati Loyalty ROI Simulator.
 (2016-present)

 Lead - Advanced Analytics, Promontory Growth and Innovation [Formerly Insights Results].
 I lead a team that used data science to support the process improvement program.
 We found millions of dollars in savings by analyzing data, and created interactive tools to explore company costs.
 (2012-2016)